Ola-Daniel/blog/content/project/psql-backup/index.md

 - Azure
 date: "2023-02-27"
 draft: false
-excerpt: This is a Golang Program that backups an Azure Postgresql Database Server and uploads the backup files to an Azure Blob Storage Container.
+excerpt: A Program written in golang that backups an Azure Postgresql Database Server and uploads the backup files to an Azure Blob Storage Container.
 layout: single
 links:
 #- icon: door-open